rulingAnts/LingTeX/README.md

 Panel tips:
 - Use “Browse Tables Dir…” and “Browse Figures Dir…” to pick folders.
 Selected paths inside the repo are saved as `${workspaceFolder}/…` for portability.

+### Per-Folder Settings (Multi-root)
+- Settings are scoped to the selected workspace folder.
+Use the Folder dropdown in the Settings panel to switch which folder you’re editing.
+- When you browse for folders/files inside the selected workspace folder, LingTeX saves them as `${workspaceFolder}/…` to stay portable.
+Outside-of-repo picks are saved as absolute paths.
+- Each root-level folder maintains its own `.vscode/settings.json`.
+Switching folders refreshes the panel to show that folder’s saved values.
+- If the extension’s settings schema changes (e.g., after updates), reload the VS Code window so new scopes and defaults take effect.

 ## Development
 - Run and debug via the provided launch configuration (Run Extension).
 - Build with `npm run build`; watch with `npm run watch`.